Welcome to today's edition of the Rush 24-7 podcast.

 Okay, 84,000 jobs last month.

-Um, it seems to me, just from my memory, off the top of my head that most of those would probably be journalists and people that work for the drive-by media, because all last month I kept hearing about all these layoffs at the Chicago Tribune Company, at the New York Times Company, at all these the USA Today, 3,000 people are gonna lay over.
+Because all last month, I kept hearing about all these layoffs at the Chicago Tribune Company, at the New York Times Company, at all these, the USA Today, 3,000 people are going to lay off.

 Remember that?